Freya-MJ/Final-Project/README.md

 2. Use `install.packages()` to install required libraries listed at the beginning of the script.

+#### API Keys

+For data retrieval, you may need to apply for API keys from sources like the United States Census Bureau.
+Store these keys securely and use them to access relevant datasets.

 #### Data Acquisition

 1. Download datasets from the provided links or use APIs to retrieve